Employers added 678,000 jobs in February

-The robust recovery of the labor market continued last month, as the economy added 678,000 jobs in February, and the unemployment rate fell to 3.8 percent from 4 percent in January.
+The labor market continued its robust recovery in February, as the economy added 678,000 jobs and the unemployment rate fell to 3.8 percent from 4 percent in January, according to new data from the Bureau of Labor Statistics.
 Economists polled by Dow Jones had expected an addition of 440,000 jobs.
-The monthly jobs report data were gathered before Russia’s invasion of Ukraine.

 “Expectations are that wage growth will continue to be strong,” said Nick Bunker, an economist and the head of research at the jobs platform Indeed.
 “That makes sense, given that we’re still in a very hot, strong labor market [and] employees have more bargaining power than they have in quite some time.”